mickelindahl/docker_jenkins/README.md

 ## Setting up Jenkins to build NodeJS
-See NodeJS CI tutorial [part 1](https://strongloop.com/strongblog/roll-your-own-node-js-ci-server-with-jenkins-part-1/) and [part 2](https://strongloop.com/strongblog/roll-your-own-node-js-ci-server-with-jenkins-part-2/) for more details on this.
+See NodeJS CI tutorial [part 1](https://strongloop.com/strongblog/roll-your-own-node-js-ci-server-with-jenkins-part-1/) and [part 2](https://strongloop.com/strongblog/roll-your-own-node-js-ci-server-with-jenkins-part-2/) for the inspiration to this.

 ### Plugins